-Teachers who observe social, emotional, or academic concerns or performance changes in a student, which have not been resolved through typical interventions such as discussions with the student and parents, will then request that an In-School Conference be held.
-This informal conference usually includes the principal, classroom teacher(s), the Special Education Resource Teacher, and Education Workers, if applicable.
+Teachers who observe social, emotional, or academic concerns or performance changes in a student, which have not been resolved through typical interventions such as discussions with the student and parents, will then request that an in-school conference be held.
+This informal conference usually includes the principal, classroom teacher(s), the SERT, and education workers, if applicable.
 Using the Supporting Students Checklist - Learning for All, school staff share their concerns, observations, and pertinent information about the student.
 Together they establish a list of strengths and concerns, develop strategies to assist the student in the areas of concern, and assess the student's performance.
 School staff communicate their plans with the parents/guardians.

-Special Education Resource Teacher
+Special Education Resource Teacher (SERT)

-The Special Education Resource Teacher(s) (SERTs) assigned to each school is/are available to consult with classroom teachers about resources and strategies which may be used to assist students.
-They will work with the classroom teacher and may make suggestions for programming, accommodations, modifications (except to grade level), alternative programming, and intervention strategies which will support the classroom teacher in providing appropriate programming.
+SERTs assigned to each school is/are available to consult with classroom teachers about resources and strategies which may be used to assist students.
+They will work with the classroom teacher and may make suggestions for programming, accommodations, modifications, alternative programming, and intervention strategies which will support the classroom teacher in providing appropriate programming.